Los Angeles Child Support Modification Lawyer

 Grounds for Child Support Modification

 If a judge enters a child support order for an amount below the amount referenced in the Child Support Guidelines, a party may seek a modification of that amount at any time – without needing to demonstrate anything else.
-In cases where the child support ordered was not below the amount required by the guidelines, child support modification decisions are based upon whether or not there was a ‘material change in circumstances’ in the life of the parents or the children.
+In cases where the child support ordered was not below the amount required by the guidelines, child support modification decisions are based upon whether or not there was a ‘material change in circumstances' in the life of the parents or the children.
+In some cases, a subpoena may be needed.
 Speak to a Los Angeles child support modification lawyer at our law firm for more information.

 - Change in one or both of the spouses' incomes (including one spouse's loss of employment)